ps2alerts/stack/README.md

 The PS2Alerts project utilises Kubernetes for its deployment and containerisation solution.
 It matches current infrastructure, and it solves a TON of headaches when it comes to getting code out to the world.
 Particularly SSL certificates.
 Fuck SSL certificate management.

 **Linux Debian** is the only supported operating system for development.
 I won't help you with issues to do with your environment if you're running anything other than Linux.
 It can be done in Windows, but it's a hassle.
+Most likely ok on Mac OSX with a few tweaks.
 All the tools we use have a Windows version, thankfully, but it may need some modification to get it to work.

 ## Requirements